Model Classes in AD4M

 @Property({ through: "recipe://servings" }) servings: number = 0; // Good @Property({ through: "recipe://servings" }) servings: any; // Bad -

-Collection Filtering: Use
+Relation Filtering: Use typed

 Query Optimization: Use specific queries instead of filtering in memory, and leverage SurrealDB's performance: